CAAPIM/Xamarin-MAS-Foundation/Guides/iOS/IOS_GUIDES.md

 ```

-### Authenticate user with password, make default flow
+### Authenticate user with password, change default

 **What**: Always start with login screen.<br>
 **Scenario**: You created a mobile bank app that checks bank account balances.
 In this case, you want users to always log in because the data is sensitive.
 Under the covers, the Mobile SDK requests an access token from the MAG.
 If the username and password are valid, the MAG authenticates and grants access.</br>

-Use the following method to change the default login flow to password.
+Use the `Set grantFlow` to change the default login flow to password.

 ```c#
 //  Set grantFlow to Password
 MAS.GrantFlow = MASGrantFlow.Password;
 ```

-### Authentication user with password method
+### Authenticate user with password method

 ```c#
 //